Caring for One Another

 Pastoral Care Emergency Phone: 650-326-8591 (for members of the Trinity community only)

-This number connects to one of our clergy members at all times, either directly or by voicemail.
-If you do receive a voicemail response, leave a message and the clergy on call will respond promptly to requests from members of the Trinity community.
+This number connects to a member of our pastoral care team at all times, either directly or by voicemail.
+If you do receive a voicemail response, leave a message and the person on call will respond promptly to requests from members of the Trinity community.

 Friendship Visitors: Our friendship visitors are trained pastoral care providers who show support for our parishioners during long or short periods of isolation.
-Members of this group will visit occasionally, bringing greetings from the congregation, and serving as a point of connection when congregant are unable to be more active with us.
+Members of this group will visit occasionally, bringing greetings from the congregation, and serving as a point of connection for people who are unable to be more active with us.
 Friendship visitors may also provides rides to church or other forms of hospitality.
-If you would like a friendship visit, or more information about our program, please contact a member of the clergy.
+If you would like a friendship visit, or more information about our program, please contact a Care Coordinator or Rev. Thomas.

 Eucharistic Visitors: We want all members of our community to have communion available to them when they are not able to come to church due to illness or injury.
 Lay members of our community and the clergy provide weekly Eucharistic visits for those who are homebound, hospitalized, or otherwise incapable of coming to our services.
-If you are interested in a Eucharistic Visitor (or would like to be trained for this ministry), please contact any member of the clergy.
+If you are interested in a Eucharistic Visitor (or would like to be trained for this ministry), please contact Rev. Thomas.

 Lay Chaplains: Our lay chaplains are highly trained in pastoral care for ongoing support through periods of transition.
 Lay chaplains meet weekly with their parishioner, to be a prayer partner through various life stages: divorce, caregiving, grief, birth, or other major life events that benefit from continuous care.
-If you are interested in being partnered with a lay chaplain, please contact a member of the clergy.
+If you are interested in being partnered with a lay chaplain, please contact a Care Coordinator or Rev. Thomas.

 Prayer Circle: Our prayer circle is made up of clergy and lay people who intentionally pray for those who need prayer in our community.
 They also manage the prayer list that is read on Sunday mornings and published in the weekly church news.
-If you or someone you know would like to be added to the prayer list please email email@example.com or call any member of the clergy.
+If you or someone you know would like to be added to the prayer list please email firstname.lastname@example.org or contact the Church Office (650-326-2083).
 To learn more about the prayer circle click here.

 Prayer Shawls: A dedicated group of knitters in the Trinity community knit prayer shawls filled with prayers.
 These shawls are blessed in our liturgies to go to individuals who are in need of comfort and solace, as well as celebration and joy.
 If you are or someone you know would benefit from a shawl, please contact any member of the clergy.
 To learn more about our prayer shawl ministry click here.

-Ride Shares: If you want to come to church but are unable to drive, please contact Rev. Matthew Dutton-Gillett or the Trinity Office and someone will try and pair you with another member to help get you to and from our worship services.
+Ride Shares: If you want to come to church but are unable to drive, please contact The Rev. Dr. Rob Voyle or the Trinity Office and someone will try and pair you with another member to help get you to and from our worship services.